objectionary/lints/src/main/resources/org/eolang/motives/aliases/empty-alias.md

 # Empty alias

-Object's alias must be not empty.
+Object aliases must not be empty.

 Incorrect: